lzell/AIProxySwift/README.md

     }

-### How to create a streaming chat completion with Perplexity
+### How to create a streaming chat completion with Mistral

 Use `api.mistral.ai` as the proxy domain when creating your AIProxy service in the developer dashboard.